mpaluchowski/dockerized-toolbox/README.md

 ## Installation

 1. Open a *nix-compatible shell where the `docker` command is available and configured.
-2. Run the `build.sh` script to build all the tool containers.
+2. Run the `toolbox.sh` script to build all the tool containers.
 3. Run the `install-all.sh` script to copy all individual `*/run.sh` scripts to `~/bin/` for easy running.

 ## Running